saulpierotti/markdown_notebook/MP.md

 * Algorithmic approach: first obtains the distances, and from them draw the tree
 	* These methods are based on pairwise distances
 	* UPGMA, WGMA, Neighbour-joining are in this category
-	* It is really easy to get wrong trees with them (!)
+	* It is really easy to get wrong trees with them!
 	* They were initially developped for phenograms (trees based on phenotypic features)
 	* Now they are applied for the construction of ultrametric trees
 		* A tree is ultrametric when the OTUs are equidistant from the root